Open Educational Resources (OER)

 Each faculty member selected to be part of an OER Faculty Learning Community cohort will be expected to:

-• Adopt OER materials for at least one course, and commit to using OER for that course for the next two times it is offered.
+• Adopt or adapt OER materials for at least one course which would reduce the overall cost for the course, and commit to using OER for that course for the next two times it is offered.

-• Attend at least one OER professional development activity per semester, either held by NMU or a recommended external virtual event.
+• Attend at least one OER professional development activity or Learning Community event per semester, either held by NMU or a recommended external virtual event.

 • Give a presentation to share their OER experience by presenting at internal departmental meetings, CTL programs, or regional and/or national conferences.